 - Piero Scaruffi is the original: 5 decades of sustained idiosyncratic work.
 He has steadily built a corpus of unbelievable depth and breadth, including 9,000 detailed album-by-album profiles of musicians, and 10 spin-off books which seem to support him financially.

 - After Scaruffi, the next I encountered was John Emerson, a scholar of ancient Chinese philosophy, Victorian history, heterodox economics, whatever.
 Speaking to him, his greatest regret was in not finding a community to challenge and be challenged by, to develop and be developed by.
 This is one great risk for independent scholars: isolation.

 - Gwern.
 Besides 100 small projects, he has made himself the authority on brain training, darknet markets, clever anime criticism, and more recently behavioural genetics.

 - David Pearce is about as influential as any freelance philosopher can be.
-Along with the similarly distinguished researcher Brian Tomasik, his huge collection of sites on utilitarianism, transhumanism, fundamental ontology, psychoactives, animal rights, etc, has inspired a whole community of well-funded independent scholars.
+Along with the similarly distinguished researcher Brian Tomasik, his huge collection of sites on utilitarianism, transhumanism, fundamental ontology, nootropics and psychoactives, animal rights, etc, has inspired a whole community of well-funded independent scholars.
 (NB: Note Pearce's unrepeatable trick of registering dozens of common vaguely related domain names; a spiderweb.)

 There is of course historical interest in seeing what pundits were saying at a given point in the early 21st century.
 The philosopher Robert Paul Wolff's site is a nice example of the dual nature of a blog: it contains his daily record of American political news and his vast, life-distilling tutorials on the great German philosophers.
 (Inbetween the two are his recollections of taking tea with Bertrand Russell and dancing with a Pulitzer Prize winner's wife.)